AnewZ Morning Brief - 12 December, 2025

 Britain’s finance minister, Rachel Reeves, announced on Friday that she intends to raise approximately £500 million ($655 million) annually by eliminating the tariff exemption for individual goods imported into the UK that cost under £135.

-The move is part of her efforts to ensure fair competition between British retailers and overseas online stores, especially those based in countries like China.
+The move is part of her efforts to ensure fair competition between British retailers and overseas online stores, especially those based in countries such as China.

 Currently, British consumers can import goods directly from international online retailers without paying tariffs, provided the goods are below the £135 threshold.
 This has given overseas stores a competitive advantage over UK retailers, who must pay tariffs on bulk imports.
 Reeves' proposed change would level the playing field by scrapping this exemption, requiring tariffs to be applied to low-value goods as well.